-Luckily, here in Austin we celebrate the bad, especially when it’s a movie like these.
-Around these parts, we savor terrible movies like a fine salsa; that burn in the back of your throat, why, it’s just part of the fun.
+Luckily, here in Austin we celebrate the bad, especially when it’s a movie like the ones that made this list.
+Around these parts, we savor terrible movies like a fine salsa — they burn in the back of your throat, but it’s just part of the fun.
 A few (read: just three) of these movies are even self-aware, stoking the embers of awfulness just for yucks.

 (And if you’re one of those weirdos who like, you know, enjoys good movies, we’ve also got a list of the 10 Best Movies Filmed in Austin, too.)